On This Page

 Nurses in the General Class are required to develop two learning goals each year.
 Choose which College practice document each goal relates to, based on your self-assessment.

-If you are a Nurse Practitioner, you are also required to develop a third learning goal, based on the anticipated change in NP scope of practice related to controlled substances.
+If you are a Nurse Practitioner, you are also required to develop a third learning goal, based on the change in NP scope of practice related to controlled substances.
 For example, prescribing controlled substances to your clients or understanding the unique risks associated with substance misuse or diversion.

 Ready to begin?
 You will be redirected to the Maintain Your Membership page where you can log in to your existing account.